tpage000/movie_catalog_app/README.md

 ----
 ### Main code to implement:

-- Check logged in status on each route

 - Validation for checking if a movie already exists before add

 - If movie is not found on OMDB, provide a form to add a movie manually